ruchany13/ruchanme/content/posts/nginxlb.md

   nginxserver:
     build: ./nginx
     ports:
-      - "80:80"
+      - "7003:80"
     depends_on:
       - app1
       - app2
 ```
 The services are include our docker containers.
 First containers is main server.
 - **nginxserver** is name of main server.
 We run website on this server.
 - **ports** are include which ports we use.
 Nginx expose 80 port for request.
-We'll use 80 for connect 80 port in nginx.
+We'll use port 7003 for connect 80 port in nginx.
 - **depends_on** meaning this service depend on these services for running.
 They don't run, this service doesn't run.

 Next, we'll create our server app1 and app2.